saucelabs/sauce-docs/docs/api-testing/use-cases/key-value.md

    In this step, you provide the name of the key from the Key/Value Store (`prods`), and the name of the variable you would like to assign the popped value to (`popped`).

 :::warning Important
-The **Pop** method removes the last value in an array and return the value itself.
+The **Pop** method removes the last value in an array and returns the value itself.
 :::

 2. Click **Save Changes**.